 You can’t have a great brand without a great photo editing style.

 That’s not to say your post-production needs to reinvent the wheel or be over-the-top.
-Any thoughtfully-developed editing style enhances your approach to storytelling, and, when used consistently, helps you establish a recognizable brand without ever adding a logo or watermark.
+Thoughtfully developed photography editing styles enhance your approach to storytelling, and, when used consistently, helps you establish a recognizable brand without ever adding a logo or watermark.
 This means someone could scroll past one of your photos on Instagram and almost instantly recognize it as yours.

 In this article, we’ll consider the impact of two very different photo editing styles, and guide you toward developing a post-production style that’s all your own.

 To develop a consistent, identifiable post-production style, you’ll also need a consistent, identifiable photographic style.

 Recognizable photo editing styles start with the imagery you create, and it means you need to be intentional about:

 - shooting in consistent lighting conditions, whether that means full sunlight, open shade, or only with the added benefit of flashes and strobes.